-Using associated gas that would otherwise be flared can be challenging, but a range of technical solutions exist.
+Using associated gas that would otherwise be flared or vented can be challenging, but a range of technical solutions exist.
 Capturing this gas and transporting it to a market through a gas pipeline typically requires large volumes of gas to be viable.
-Since associated gas volumes are rarely large enough at individual flare sites, this often requires capturing associated gas from many flare sites to create sufficient volume.
-This can represent a significant cost unless the flare sites are located close to one another.
+Since associated gas volumes are rarely large enough at individual production sites, this often requires capturing associated gas from many sites to create sufficient volume.
+This can represent a significant cost unless the sites are located close to one another.

-Small modular electricity generation plants, truck-mounted, modular liquefied natural gas plants, integrated compressed natural gas systems and modular, remotely operated mini-gas-to-liquid plants may often, in the right circumstances, be economically viable alternatives to flaring.
+Small modular electricity generation plants, truck-mounted, modular liquefied natural gas plants, integrated compressed natural gas systems and modular, remotely operated mini-gas-to-liquid plants may often, in the right circumstances, be economically viable alternatives to flaring and venting.